energeist/ACS-1111-Herd-Immunity/simulation_log.md

 - Virus reproduction number: 0.04

 ## End of time step 1
-- Number of interactions: 27600
+- Number of interactions: 27400
-- Number of new infections: 951
+- Number of new infections: 925
-- Number of people that died on this timestep: 24
+- Number of people that died on this timestep: 26
-- Number of people vaccinated on this timestep: 252
+- Number of people vaccinated on this timestep: 248

 ## End of time step 2
-- Number of interactions: 91800
+- Number of interactions: 89700
-- Number of new infections: 2781
+- Number of new infections: 2719
-- Number of people that died on this timestep: 111
+- Number of people that died on this timestep: 102
-- Number of people vaccinated on this timestep: 807
+- Number of people vaccinated on this timestep: 795

 ## End of time step 3
-- Number of interactions: 228400
+- Number of interactions: 223500
-- Number of new infections: 5047
+- Number of new infections: 4934
-- Number of people that died on this timestep: 284
+- Number of people that died on this timestep: 258
-- Number of people vaccinated on this timestep: 2000
+- Number of people vaccinated on this timestep: 1977

 ## End of time step 4
-- Number of interactions: 320200
+- Number of interactions: 320000
-- Number of new infections: 2806
+- Number of new infections: 2850
-- Number of people that died on this timestep: 359
+- Number of people that died on this timestep: 348
-- Number of people vaccinated on this timestep: 2843
+- Number of people vaccinated on this timestep: 2852

 ## End of time step 5
-- Number of interactions: 166000
+- Number of interactions: 166900
-- Number of new infections: 390
+- Number of new infections: 446
-- Number of people that died on this timestep: 202
+- Number of people that died on this timestep: 197
-- Number of people vaccinated on this timestep: 1458
+- Number of people vaccinated on this timestep: 1472

 ## End of time step 6
-- Number of interactions: 31600
+- Number of interactions: 35500
-- Number of new infections: 27
+- Number of new infections: 57
 - Number of people that died on this timestep: 35
-- Number of people vaccinated on this timestep: 281
+- Number of people vaccinated on this timestep: 320

 ## End of time step 7
+- Number of interactions: 5200
+- Number of new infections: 2
+- Number of people that died on this timestep: 4
+- Number of people vaccinated on this timestep: 48

+## End of time step 8
-- Number of interactions: 2800
+- Number of interactions: 200
 - Number of new infections: 0
-- Number of people that died on this timestep: 5
+- Number of people that died on this timestep: 0
-- Number of people vaccinated on this timestep: 23
+- Number of people vaccinated on this timestep: 2